iLoveDataJjia/mathdl/README.md

 ![](docs/mathdl-front-img.jpg)

 🤓📐 An explanation of deep learning in a complete mathematical approach.
-The purpose of this project is using the open source software `Libre Office`, do a theoretical explanation with - definitions, propositions, theorems and proofs.
+The purpose of this project is using the open source software `Libre Office` to do a theoretical explanation with - definitions, propositions, theorems and proofs.

 # Want to edit the document yourself ?

 - Download `Libre Office` at this [link](https://fr.libreoffice.org/download/telecharger-libreoffice/).
-- Open the [document](mathdl/paper.odp) with Libre Office Writer.
+- Open the [document](mathdl/paper.odt) with `Libre Office Writer`.
-- You are ready to edit the document!
+- You are ready to edit the document! 🎉🎉
 - To export as PDF click on the PDF file icon on top of the UI.

 # References